djangocon/2023.djangocon.eu/_posts/2022-06-22-room-ride-sharing.md

 4. Post that you need a ride to/from the airport

 As always, ask us for help on [Twitter](https://twitter.com/djangocon) or via email: hello (at) djangocon.us!

+## Important notes

+1. Our <a href="/conduct/">Code of Conduct</a> applies to all rides/rooms shared through this sheet.
+2. Safety first!
+Remember that the people sharing room/rides may not be people you know ahead of time.
+Take care of yourself!